python/devguide/getting-started/pull-request-lifecycle.rst

 reviewer to have the spare time and motivation to look at your pull request (we cannot force anyone to review pull requests and no one is employed to look at pull requests).
-If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the subscribers that the pull request needs a review.
+If your pull request has not received any notice from reviewers (that is, no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the subscribers that the pull request needs a review.
 If you don't get a response within a week after pinging the issue,